The Story Behind YPIP

 One morning, I could see the heaviness Brian carried as he left for the field.
 I found myself on my knees flipping through my Bible in search of peace and understanding that I knew would only come from the Lord.
 His Word jumped from the page and quickly calmed my anxious heart.
 He gently reminded me we were exactly where He wanted us and He had us there for a reason.
 Surprisingly, it had little to do with baseball.
 I ran to my phone and sent Brian a text message.
 I reminded him that God has us here for a reason and all He needed from us is to do our best with what He had given us and leave the rest to Him.
 The four words I sent him through text message simply said, “You Play.
 I Pray.”
 He responded and said, “You should put that on a shirt.”
 And that’s how this journey began!
 These were the two areas that we had control over.
 Brian could play and I could pray.
 On that day those words began a journey of true freedom to enjoy whatever curve ball baseball and life threw our way.
 Our heart’s mission is to use this platform to reach hearts for Christ in the same area He forever changed ours.

-To create ways to equip and encourage parents, coaches, and players to reach hearts for Christ through the platform of sports.
+To create ways to equip parents, coaches, and players to grow and share their love for Christ wherever sports may take them.

 To give players and their families an opportunity to know God through team chapel time.
 Typically held on Sunday mornings before games begin.